 Overview

-The Xbox 360 controller, originally designed for Microsoft's Xbox 360 home game console, was the second 3rd-party device to get official Steam Input support (simultaneous with the Xbox One controller and generic XInput devices).
-In contrast to the Playstation 4 Controller and Steam Controller, it lacks both touchpad and gyroscope.
+The Xbox 360 controller, originally designed for Microsoft's Xbox 360 home game console, was the second third party device to get official Steam Input support (simultaneous with the Xbox One controller and generic XInput devices).
+In contrast to the Playstation 4 controller and Steam controller, it has neither trackpads nor gyroscope.
 It was the flagship device for Microsoft's highly influential XInput control standard and has traditionally been the most widely-supported controller for PC gaming.

 Face buttons